KsMariia/EpiSignal/README.md

 # EpiSignal

-EpiSignal is an implementation of an expectation maximisation (EM) algorithm for classifying genes into signal and noise based on the RNA-seq, ChIP-seq or ATAC-seq matrix.
-The model assumes a mixture of two normal distributions corresponding to signal and noise (or 'on'/'off' states) and estimates the probability of belonging to signal for every provided gene.
+EpiSignal is a gene-specific model for signal detection and normalisation within a single cell-type that is applicable to, eg., DNA accessibility data (ATAC-seq), histone mark (ChIP-seq) data, and mRNA-seq gene expression data.
+Log-transformed counts of mapped reads in the broad promoter regions associated with epigenetic modifications and in the exonic regions of the transcriptome typically show bimodal occupancy patterns across genes.
+To account for the bimodal distribution, we use an expectation maximisation (EM) algorithm on a Gaussian mixture to optimally discriminate between genes in `on' and `off' (or `signal' and `noise’) states.
 # Dependencies

 ```r